 Camping and outdoor program activities will lead to self-reliance, self-confidence, and leadership, and will enhance the traditional aims of Scouting: citizenship, character development, and mental and physical fitness consistent with the Scout Oath and Scout Law.
 Safe, responsible, and successful outdoor activities will entice youth to become members of the Scouting organization and benefit from its values and character-building activities.

-The BSA’s outdoor emphasis ranges from the Cub Scout individual family camping, day camping, and resident camping, to Scout long-term camping in the council camp, to Scout and Venturing experiences at Philmont Scout Ranch, the Florida National High Adventure Sea Base, Northern Tier National High Adventure Program, and the Summit Bechtel Family National Scout Reserve.
+The movement’s outdoor emphasis ranges from the Cub Scout individual family camping, day camping, and resident camping, to Scouts BSA long-term camping in the council camp, to Scout and Venturing experiences at Philmont and the other national high-adventure facilities.
 These activities are carried out in a manner consistent with the methods of each program phase, and they are tailored to specific grade and age levels.

 Cub Scout Camping

 Camping means living in the out-of-doors.
 The time period can be almost any length.
 Some of the types of Cub Scout camping are: